syntasso/kratix-docs/docs/main/04-guides/01-installing-kratix/01-multi-cluster.md

   <TabItem value="custom" label="Custom">

-  If your aren't using KinD clusters you will need to create your own [StateStore](/docs/main/05-reference/06-statestore/01-statestore.md) that is accessible by the platform and worker cluster.
-Follow the [docs for creating StateStores](/docs/main/05-reference/06-statestore/01-statestore.md).
+  If your aren't using KinD clusters you will need to create your own [State Store](/docs/main/05-reference/06-statestore/01-statestore.md) that is accessible by the platform and worker cluster.
+Follow the [docs for creating State Stores](/docs/main/05-reference/06-statestore/01-statestore.md).

   </TabItem>